Swirrl/table2qb/README.md

 ## How to compile table2qb

+The repository includes a compiled Java jar file, so no compilation is necessary to use table2qb.

-table2qb is written in Clojure, and so [Leiningen](https://leiningen.org/) should be installed to enable Clojure code to run.
+If you want to edit your copy of the code, you will need to recompile before use.
+Table2qb is written in Clojure, and so [Leiningen](https://leiningen.org/) should be installed in order to compile the code.

 The following version of Java is recommended: [Java 8](https://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html)

-Prior to running table2qb for the first time, a new jar file should be created by running the following command in the root folder of the project: `lein uberjar`
+To create a new jar file, run the following command in the root folder of the project: `lein uberjar`.
+The jar file is created in `./target`.

 ## License